msaligane/runner/README.md

 ### systemd

-First set up networking by running `sudo systemctl start gha-taps@$N` replacing `$N` with the number of interfaces you'd like to create.
+First set up networking by running `sudo systemctl start gha-taps@$SLOTS` replacing `$SLOTS` with the number of interfaces you'd like to create.

-Then, start the runner by running `sudo systemctl start gha-main@$N` replacing `$N` with the number of runner slots you'd like to allocate.
+Then, start the runner by running `sudo systemctl start gha-main@$SLOTS` replacing `$SLOTS` with the number of runner slots you'd like to allocate.